 The students also play an important role within the pastoral system.
 From buddy systems within year groups, to the mentoring of students by the 6th Form, the students will assist each other.
 The student council is another integral part of the school that helps guide in areas such as wellbeing and student voice, impacting on their learning, social engagement and school environment.

-Through safeguarding polices and procedures our students are looked after, and with Personal, Social and Health Education (PSHE) in place key aspects of students wellbeing and development are taught, with students guided through the difficulties and joy of turning into teenagers, young adults and then leaving to start life on their own.
+Through safeguarding policies and procedures our students are looked after, and with Personal, Social and Health Education (PSHE) in place key aspects of students wellbeing and development are taught, with students guided through the difficulties and joy of turning into teenagers, young adults and then leaving to start life on their own.